niki-ito/activism-through-storytelling-with-code/README.md

 - Experiment with adding subtitles(transcribed conversation) to the audio visualization.
 - Record and photograph the last conversation.
 - Learn how to merge and separate branches to have a better workflow.

+Week 7:
+- Code the audio visualization to show subtitles at specified audio marks.
+- Organize the edited photos and add them to the website and audio visualizer.
+- Develop the design for the Visual Narrative website.
+- Develop the Visual Narrative website to integrate the finalized p5.js sketches.
+- Develop the items to be added in the toolkit/handbook.